xnetcat/obs-plugin-onlyfans/README.md

 ### Downloading and installing requirements

-1. Download and unpack the bot from [here](https://github.com/xnetcat/obs-plugin-onlyfans/archive/master.zip) or git clone the repo
+1. Download and unpack the script from [here](https://github.com/xnetcat/obs-plugin-onlyfans/archive/master.zip) or git clone the repo
 2. pip install -r requirements.txt

 ## Configuration